aphp/redcap-helmchart/README.md

 REDCap is devopped by the Vanderbilt University and **is not provided by this Chart or any of its dependencies.**
 If you wish to use REDCap and are not sure where to start, you may visit the dedicated [REDCap Community Site](https://projectredcap.org/resources/community/).

-This Chart aims to provide with an easy way to retrieve the REDcap application from the official server (using your consortium member's credentials), and deploying it in a standard Kubernetes encluster, be it on-premise or in a managed cloud environement.
+This Chart aims to provide with an easy way to retrieve the REDcap application from the official server (using your consortium member's credentials), and deploying it in a standard Kubernetes cluster, be it on-premise or in a managed cloud environment.

 ## How does it works?